-- 1. \$17.8 million to improve student achievement for all students and accelerate student learning increases for English learner and low income students - 2. \$8.9 million to improve instructional practice through professional development and professional learning communities at schools and recruiting and retaining high quality teachers and principals - 3. \$2.8 million to increase parent and community engagement, involvement, and satisfaction - 4. \$14.9 million to improve student engagement and climate outcomes, and allocate services to English learner and low income students - 5. \$1.3 million to provide basic services to all students, including facilities, access to materials and technology
+- 1. \$17.8 million to improve student achievement for all students and accelerate student learning increases for ELL and low income students - 2. \$8.9 million to improve instructional practice through professional development and professional learning communities at schools and recruiting and retaining high quality teachers and principals - 3. \$2.8 million to increase parent and community engagement, involvement, and satisfaction - 4. \$14.9 million to improve student engagement and climate outcomes, and allocate services to ELL and LI students - 5. \$1.3 million to provide basic services to all students, including facilities, access to materials and technology

 It should be noted that supplemental/concentration funding is not the sole source of funding for many of the programs and initiatives iterated in this document.
-The Executive Summary provides charts detailing the amount of funding supporting each goal from LCFF Supplemental/Concentration, LCFF Base Unrestricted/Function, and Restricted Grant Funding.
-In addition, Appendix C provides detailed descriptions of programs and funding for all five goals.